-The Dun & Bradstreet Corporation is the Plan Sponsor of The Dun & Bradstreet Corporation Welfare Benefit Plan, of which the Life Insurance Plan is a part.
+The Dun & Bradstreet Corporation is the Plan Sponsor of The Dun & Bradstreet Corporation Welfare Benefit Plan, of which the AD&D Insurance Plan is a part.
 The name, address and telephone number of the Plan Sponsor are:

-The Dun & Bradstreet Corporation 5335 Gate Parkway Jacksonville, FL 32256 1-800-234-3867
+The Dun & Bradstreet Corporation

+5335 Gate Parkway

+Jacksonville, FL 32256

+1-800-234-3867

-This plan is a welfare benefit plan providing life insurance benefit.
+This plan is a welfare benefit plan providing AD&D insurance benefits.